Unless you’re a household name author (Steven King, JK Rowling, Malcolm Gladwell), most people buying your book won’t

 It takes a long time to read a book, but it’s very easy to make a snap judgment based on a short paragraph, and most people do that.

-1. Demonstrate your authority and credentials on your book subject (but don’t overstate them):
+Step 1.
+Mention your credentials on your book subject:

-Whatever your book is about, it’s important to establish your credentials in that area.
-For example, if you’re writing a diet book, mention professional degrees or training or accomplishments, or other things that clearly signal your authority and credibility in that space.
+For example, if you’re writing a diet book, mention things like professional degrees, nutrition training or accomplishments, places you’ve worked, awards you’ve won, etc. Any credential that clearly signals your authority and credibility in your space works.

-If you struggle with what to say about yourself, remember that the idea is to make it clear why you’re credible and professional (as opposed to an unknown, untrusted source), i.e., why the reader should listen to you.
+If you struggle with what to say about yourself, remember the idea is to make it clear why the reader should listen to you.
+What credential do you have–if any–that signals seriousness to the reader?

 For some types of books and authors, this is harder to do.
-If there’s no clear way to signal direct authority or credentials—for example, a novel or a book about your life stories—then don’t make up things or try to “invent” authority.
+If there’s no clear way to signal direct authority or credentials—for example, you wrote a thriller or a romance novel—then don’t make up things or try to “invent” authority.
 Focus on the other parts of the author bio.

-In your author bio you’ll want to include some things you’ve accomplished in your life, especially if you don’t have direct credentials and authority in the book subject matter.
+You’ll also want to include things you’ve accomplished in your life, especially if you don’t have direct credentials and authority in the book subject matter.
 This will help your audience understand why they should spend their time and money reading what you’ve got to say.

 If you have something about you or your life that is unusual, even if it’s not totally relevant, you should still consider putting it in your bio.

 For example, if you were a Rhodes Scholar, or you started a major national organization, or won a national championship in ping-pong—whatever.
 The point is to show the reader that you have done things that matter, even if they don’t matter to the book.

-If you are lacking on credentials or exciting things, you can always put in your passions and interests.
+If you’re lacking on credentials or exciting things, you can always put in your passions and interests.
 Anything that you enjoy doing, writing about or consider a hobby, especially if they are relevant to the book topic.

 Step 3.
 Mention any books you’ve written, and your website (but don’t oversell them)